matomo-org/developer-documentation/docs/getting-started.md

 - **how to get your development environment setup,**
 - **how to create a new Piwik Plugin,**
 - **and where to go next to continue building your extension.**

+**Guide Assumptions**

+This guide assumes that you, the reader, can code in PHP and can setup your own local webserver.
+If you do not have these skills, you will not be able to successfully understand this guide.

+There are many resources on the internet you can use to learn PHP.
+We reccomend reading [these tutorials](http://devzone.zend.com/6/).

 ## Piwik Plugins